Thomas Midgley Jr.: Freon

-Later life and death
+Freon and other CFCs soon largely replaced other refrigerants, but also had other applications.
+A notable example was their use as a propellant in aerosol products and asthma inhalers.
+The Society of Chemical Industry awarded Midgley the Perkin Medal in 1937 for this work.
 In 1941, the American Chemical Society gave Midgley its highest award, the Priestley Medal.
 This was followed by the Willard Gibbs Award in 1942.
 He also held two honorary degrees and was elected to the United States National Academy of Sciences.
 In 1944, he was elected president and chairman of the American Chemical Society.

+Death

-In 1940, at the age of 51, Midgley contracted polio, which left him severely disabled.
+In 1940, at the age of 51, Midgley contracted polio and was left severely disabled.
 He devised an elaborate system of ropes and pulleys to lift himself out of bed.
-In 1944, he was found entangled in the device and died of strangulation.
+On November 2, 1944, at the age of 55, he was found dead at his home in Worthington, Ohio.
+He had been killed by his own device after he became entangled in it and died of strangulation.
+His death was ruled a suicide by the coroner.

+He left behind a widow, Carrie M. Reynolds from Delaware, Ohio, whom he had married on August 3, 1911.